Ovarian Cancer

 The main risk factors are:

-- Patient medical history of breast cancer.
+- Personal history of breast cancer.

-- Fertility: not having had children.
-Having undergone ovulation-inducing treatments, although this seems more related to the context of sterility itself than to the medication.
+- Having undergone ovulation-inducing treatments, although this seems to be more related to the context of infertility itself than to the medication.

-- Obesity or a high-fat diet.
+- Obesity or high-fat diet.

 How is ovarian cancer diagnosed?